An Interpretable Convolutional Neural Network Framework for Fluid Dynamics

+It is clear from Fig \ref{fig:anVsnum-single} (b) and (c) the trade off, with the weights of anCNN giving better short-time agreement at the cost of greater errors than numCNN when $t \to 20$.
+It is worth emphasising here that the training process of \eqref{MSE_training} learns the CNN weights to minimise error in predicting a single timestep forward, with the 200 step time history used as 200 samples to train on.
+However, the testing shown in Figure \ref{fig:num-error} then uses the resulting anCNN and numCNN kernel weights to predict 200 timesteps forward from a single initial condition.
+As a result, differences in weights will result in an accumulated error over the entire simulation.

+Multi-step training was also explored, \textit{i.e.} minimising $[\mathcal{F}(u_i^t) - u^{t+1}_i] + [\mathcal{F}(\mathcal{F}(u_i^{t})) - u^{t+2}_i ]+ \dots$ from a single initial value.
+While this appeared to improve long time error, the recursive nature of this operation results in training time increases proportional to the number of steps.
+In addition, the number of steps chosen is arbitrary so will result in different weights based on this choice, with no clear guidelines for the appropriate number of multi-steps to use.

-After analysing the reference case analytically in section \ref{sec:num_vs_analy}, we progressively raise the complexity of the dataset, i.e., by setting the boundary conditions to (i) zero, (ii) finite values, (iii) randomly mixing the initial and boundary conditions, and (iv) mixing data from both Couette flow and Stokes' second problem.
-Each of these cases are elaborated in the subsequent sections.
+After comparing the numerical reference case to the analytical in section \ref{sec:num_vs_analy}, we progressively raise the complexity of the dataset, i.e., by setting the boundary conditions in section \ref{zbc} to zero, \ref{fbc} finite values, \ref{rmib} a parameter study of initial and boundary conditions, and finally \ref{cfss2p} a single training case combining data from both Couette flow and Stokes' second problem.